reidoko/msu-algorithms-testcases/hw3-testcases/q3-teamwork/README.md

+**Note: The individual files here contain multiple inputs!
+Your program will be tested by running it several times for each test case, once for each robot.**

+If you are wondering what the input your program should expect will look like, either refer to the homework prompt, or look in the `3-test` directory.

 The first line has the colors assigned to each robot in order from 0 to N

 Every "===" separates the individual test cases for each bot for this color set.